A safe, effective, and natural degreasing spray recipe you'll love. It cleans those tough jobs in our homes, like ovens, stovetops, grills, and more!

 Degreasers contain highly toxic and poisonous solvents to break down oils and grease.
 The most commonly used solvent is Trichloroethylene (TCE).

-TCE is especially harmful for children, with links to birth defects; damage to the brain, and the nervous, reproductive and immune systems; and increased risk of cancer. (source) Yikes!
+TCE is especially harmful to children, with links to birth defects, damage to the brain and the nervous, reproductive, and immune systems, and increased risk of cancer. (source) Yikes!

 Volatile Organic Compounds – VOC's